PmaFynn/fynnfr/content/media/requiemForADream.md

 ## note:

-I liked it...obiously.
-However, as I recently watched [Trainspotting](https://fynnfr.org/media/trainspotting/) which deals with basically the same main theme--i.e. heroin--I have to admit that I prefer the later.
-I can not really rationalize my feelings though; I guess they deal with the theme quite differently.
-As I, fortunatly, had no encounter with heroin myself I am able exclude the possibilty of liking one over the other bc of its realism.
+I liked it... obviously.
+However, as I recently watched *[Trainspotting](fynnfr.org/media/trainspotting)*, which deals with basically the same main theme—i.e. heroin—I have to admit that I prefer the latter.
+I can't really rationalize my feelings though; I guess they deal with the theme quite differently.
+As I, fortunately, had no encounter with heroin myself, I am able to exclude the possibility of liking one over the other because of its realism.
 Not that it really even matters lol.
-Ain't a competion.
+It's not a competition.

-Nonetheless, I will def. watch some more movies of Darren Aronofsky though I vaguely remember watching Black Swan some years back and not enjoying it that much (can't remeber why tbh)...Also, on the bright side (not that there was a dark side in the text here; the movies, on the other hand, lacked the showcase of a bright side regarding heroin :) I kind of lost my ego in that regard--probably innate to most if not all people--telling me I could take heroin and not get addicted to it.
+Nonetheless, I will definitely watch some more movies by *Darren Aronofsky*.
+Though I vaguely remember watching *Black Swan* some years back and not enjoying it that much (can't remember why, to be honest)...
+Also, on the bright side (not that there was a dark side in the text here; the movies, on the other hand, lacked the showcase of a bright side regarding heroin), I kind of lost my ego in that regard—probably innate to most, if not all, people—telling me I could take heroin and not get addicted to it.

 [IMDb](https://www.imdb.com/title/tt0180093/)